Develop a Business Plan

 - It adds value to your company’s assets and can increase your leveraging power.

-- For professional and consulting services, take advantage of state and local resources available to small businesses, often free of charge.
+To find professionals, take advantage of state and local resources available to small businesses, often free of charge.
 The Small Business Administration (SBA) website has a searchable database of local resources.

-- You can charge part of the expense of hiring professionals to the indirect costs in grant awards.
+You can charge part of the expense of hiring professionals to the indirect costs in grant awards.

-- You may want to employ a personal attorney to represent your interests, for example, if your interests diverge from the business’s interests.
+You may want to employ a personal attorney to represent your interests—for example, if your interests diverge from the business’s interests.

 Challenge: